ananya324/Zhenva/README.md

 ]
 ```

-**Pass 1** — sends full text to Groq, asks for all verifiable claims.

-**Pass 2** — splits text into sentences, asks Groq to classify each sentence individually.
-When a sentence is isolated, Groq can't skip it.

-Both results are merged and deduplicated.
-Maximum 5 claims per input.
+Pass 1 sends the full text to Groq.
+Pass 2 splits into sentences and classifies each individually.
+Both run in parallel, results are merged and deduplicated.

 ---

 ## Trusted Sources

-Search results are filtered to these domains only.
-No random blogs, no social media, no SEO spam.
+Search results are filtered to trusted domains only:

 **Indian Fact-Checkers:** boomlive.in, altnews.in, factchecker.in, vishvasnews.com, thequint.com